top of page

 By late spring, Welded Hanger had fully transformed into an upcycled fashion shop.
 As I connected with more designers, I also connected deeply with customers, especially those visiting the nearby U of A Hospital and Cross Cancer Institute.

 Cancer became a recurring theme in the stories people shared.
-One woman wandered in after an overnight hospital trip, she had experienced complications from her treatment, she was waiting for a ride home; all I could offer was a spare sample sized toothbrush and toothpaste from the dentist upstairs, but it made her smile.
+One woman wandered in after an overnight hospital trip.
+She had experienced complications from her treatment and was waiting for a ride home.
+All I could offer was a spare sample-sized toothbrush and toothpaste from the dentist upstairs, but it made her smile.

-It was now early summer when I arrived first at our favourite Sunday brunch spot, Duggan’s Boundary.
+It was now early summer when I arrived first at our favorite Sunday brunch spot, Duggan’s Boundary.
 The door unlocked just as I reached it, and I walked straight through the pub to the sunny back patio.
-My friend appeared moments later and we hugged the kind of hug that anchors you.
+My friend appeared moments later, and we hugged the kind of hug that anchors you.

 “Did you bring your runes?”
 I asked.
 She had.
-I was curious about having a reading done so I had asked her to bring them.
+I was curious about having a reading done, so I had asked her to bring them.
 She was my childhood best friend, the blonde to my brunette, the one who had known me through every version of myself.
-What she didn’t know yet was that only days before, I’d been diagnosed with Cancer.
-And I was terrified of what telling her would unravel inside me.
+What she didn’t know yet was that only days before, I’d been diagnosed with cancer.
+I was terrified of what telling her would unravel inside me.

 We cried.
 She asked questions.
 I had few answers; my PET scan hadn’t happened yet, so I was unaware of whether the cancer had spread.
 All I knew was the one sentence that had been echoing in my head: I have cancer.
-She asked me what I was going to do with Welded Hanger, I said I would just keep going until I can't.
+She asked me what I was going to do with Welded Hanger.
+I said I would just keep going until I couldn't.

 When brunch wrapped up, we walked arm in arm to the parking lot.
 I lowered the tailgate of my truck, and we sat with our legs swinging like kids on a playground.
 I had an appointment to get to, so she said, “Let’s just pull one or two rune stones and see what you need to hear.”